LLM-SQL-Solver: Can LLMs Determine SQL Equivalence?: Proposed Method

 \section{Proposed Method}

 Motivated by recent methods~\cite{deng2023rephrase, yao2023tree, wei2022chain}, we present our prompting techniques to obtain high quality judgments from Open-AI GPT models.
-Our prompting technique adheres to key aspects widely adopted in NL2SQL works~\cite{li2023can, khatry2023words, liu2023comprehensive, taori2023stanford}: 1) \textbf{Clear Layout}: We provide the instruction at the beginning, followed by the two SQL queries that need to be compared, and end by providing the database schema.
-2) \textbf{Clear Context}: We provide the database schema and explicitly included the primary and foreign key constraints, since they are crucial context information for deciding SQL equivalence.
+Our prompting technique adheres to key aspects widely adopted in text-to-SQL works~\cite{li2023can, khatry2023words, liu2023comprehensive, taori2023stanford}: \textbf{Clear Layout}: We provide the two SQL queries that need to be compared at the beginning, then followed with the database schema, and end with the task (e.g., semantic equivalence or pragmatic equivalence) and instructions. \textbf{Clear Context}: We provide the database schema and explicitly included the primary and foreign key constraints, since they are crucial context information for deciding SQL equivalence. \textbf{Prompt style}: We adopted the code-representative approach, which has proven highly effective for database-related tasks~\cite{gao2023text}.
+An example prompt is illustrated below:

-For semantic equivalence, we also added a short definition of SQL semantic equivalence (i.e., \textit{Note: Two SQL queries are semantically equivalent if and only if they yield identical results for all possible databases.}).
-In addition, we first ask GPT to generate a counter example if there exists one and then decide if two SQL queries are equivalent.
-We call this prompt the \textbf{Counter Example} prompt.
-However, as shown in Figure~\ref{fig:llm prompt}, the counter example prompt leads to sub-optimal results, especially when GPT models only scratched the surface and observed the obvious (similarity between two SQL queries in structure and logic).
-This finding aligns with the prior works~\cite{wang2023large, zheng2023judging} which demonstrated that GPT models exhibit bias toward ignoring small differences when determining SQL equivalence and exhibit limited reasoning capability.